FAQs

 Since then, the ability to record on smartphones and ever-smaller portable devices has only exacerbated the problem.

-This has led to the introduction of strong deterrents via the punishments handed out for convictions.
+This has led to the introduction of strong deterrents via the punishments handed out for convictions for such sexual offences.

 So, what does the law state and what could it mean if you are charged with voyeurism?